About Frontal Fibrosing Alopecia

 • Pale, smooth, & shiny-looking bald areas

 According to a study published in the British Journal of Dermatology, the kind of symptoms that more commonly appear can differ between males and females.
 It notes that androgenetic alopecia, body hair loss, and facial papules in FFA are more likely to occur in males.
-Low sex hormones may also be responsible for frontal fibrosing alopecia in males.
-It is also possible for FFA to be asymptomatic.

 How Is FFA Diagnosed?

-To diagnose frontal fibrosing alopecia, your doctor will begin with a physical exam.
 The colour of the skin on the scalp may be lighter than that on the forehead.
-There will also be scarring, while the skin will appear shiny with no visible hair follicles.
+The skin can appear shiny with no visible hair follicles.

-The doctor may also perform a pull test to see how much hair falls out.
-Most commonly though a biopsy is done.
-In this, a small piece of skin tissue will be removed from the scalp so it can be closely examined in a lab.
+In a biopsy, a small piece of skin tissue will be removed from the scalp so it can be closely examined in a lab.
 This will help rule out other similar types of hair loss and confirm the diagnosis for FFA.

 Does Frontal Fibrosing Alopecia Cause Permanent Hair Loss?